Kettle Logic icon

 • I never borrowed the kettle.

-Each of the defenses by the man could be potentially valid, but all of them consider together make the defense questionable.
+Each of the defenses by the man could be potentially valid, but all of them considered together make the defense questionable, since accepting one defense necessarily contradicts the others.

 Books About Logical Fallacies